xacaciax/acacia-readme/README.md

 - creating inclusive spaces where people feel like they belong, take risks, and do their best work --> every team I am part of
 - empowering the under-priveledged and under-resourced through education --> WomenWhoCode, GirlsWhoCode, etc.
 - slowing and reversing climate change --> minimizing personal consumption, building and/or supporting scalable solutions for change
+- disrupting the education system and other long-standing institutions

 ### Core Values
 ... or, _mantras I live by_